Th2mas/raspberry-typescript/traffic-light/traffic-light-cmd/README.md

 # traffic-light-with-user-input
-This is the second part of the [Traffic Light](../traffic-light) project.
+This is the second part of the [Traffic Light](..) project.
 We do not change the circuit, but instead only work with the code.
+After this project is done, the user will be able to interact with the lights manually over the command line.

 ## Table of contents
 1. [Components](#components)